pwhelan/datachore/README.md

 }
 ```

-The Key property usually refers to a model\Reference:
+The Key property usually refers to a model\Reference.
+In the tests the model
+model\Reference is used.

 ```php
 <?php